Exclusive: Hungarian ethanol firm says it alerted EU over Platts pricing

 LONDON A Hungarian ethanol producer said it alerted the European Commission over the role of price agency Platts in setting prices, feeding into an investigation of three major oil companies.

-The Commission said on Tuesday it was concerned that the three companies - Royal Dutch Shell PLC (RDSa.L), BP PLC (BP.L) and Statoil ASA (STL.OL) - may have colluded in reporting distorted prices to Platts to manipulate published assessments for oil and biofuel products.
+The Commission said on Tuesday it was concerned that the three companies - Royal Dutch Shell (RDSa.L), BP (BP.L) and Statoil (STL.OL) - may have colluded in reporting distorted prices to Platts to manipulate published assessments for oil and biofuel products.

 Authorities conducted surprise searches of those companies a day ago and visited the offices of Platts, a unit of U.S. publisher McGraw Hill MHFI.N, which said it is cooperating in the probe.